-The first ad was EXTREMELY successful, and we learned a lot about how the users interact with the ad by way of event logs.
+The first ad was extremely successful, and we learned a lot about how the users interact with the ad by way of event logs.
 It was attributed for close to 2 million first trips purchased.
-Uber went through a rebranding, so I recreated the ad with the newer assets which you can see below.
+Uber went through a rebranding, so I recreated the ad with the newer assets which you can see below, as well as several other interactive ads

 I created different visual iterations for each interactive ad template.
 Below are some of the seasonal and between game styles.
 Each style was strategically launched to coincide with holidays, and other high install driving periods.